kunal333/E2ESynapseDemo/README.md

+## Work in Progress
 ## Healthcare CMS Demo using Azure Synapse, Azure Data Factory and Power BI
+UPDATE: Azure Synapse (SQL DW) has been upgraded to Synapse Analytics (current GA version) with Synapse Workspace, Serverless Pool, On-demand Pool, Pipelines and much more!

 UPDATE: As of 2/17/2021, a new and updated version of this solution is now available.
 It includes new 2018 data (now 148M total rows), optimized ADF data flows, a more efficient dimensional design, and a new Power BI report titled 'Medicare Part D Report V2.'
 More info about these changes is coming soon.